The 59th Street Bridge Post

-About a month ago, a friend of mine called me out on a blog post that contained a grammatical mistake and two word omissions – something he does because he knows I can do better.
-I appreciate his accountability more than he even knows, but it brings up a larger point: I need to slow down.
+Recently, my business partner (rightfully and thankfully) called me out on a blog post that contained a least three grammatical errors and several omitted words – something she did because she knows I can do much better.
+This type of accountability is as vital as it is appreciated, but it brings up a more significant point: I need to slow down.